How to Treat a USDA Prime Filet Mignon

 Every month or so, I see my dad’s friend (and my honorary uncle), Big John.
 And every time I see Big John, he asks me the same question: “Is Jeff still treating you right?”
-Next time he asks, I’m going to show him this photo of a USDA Prime Filet Mignon (aka Tenderloin Steak) wrapped in a slice of slab bacon.
+Next time he asks, I’m going to show him this photo of last night’s Bacon-Wrapped Filet Mignon.
 Hot off the grill.

 Jeff only asked for one specific thing for his birthday: prime beef.
 The highest grade.
 And I am not one to stand between a man and his dream.
 We drove directly to the butcher shop and waited while the butcher cut our two steaks (a bone-in ribeye for Jeff and the filet for me) and pointed out some of the signs of prime beef: the light cherry-red color of the meat and the cobweb-like marbling.
 And there was the price.